pelmentagir/Todo/README.md

 # ToDo App

 A modern iOS task management application built with Swift, featuring a sophisticated theme management system and clean architecture.
+This project marks my first experience with SwiftUI and modern iOS development practices.

 ## Features